top of page

 View to the west of the main station from a 200 foot tower, I can use all the land for over a mile around the antenna site.
 No other RFI in the area helps!

-Furthermore, the station is situated on an expansive property that consists of up to 1200 acres, which is either owned or leased around the antenna farm site.
+Furthermore, the station is situated on an expansive property that consists of up to 1200 acres, which is either owned, leased permission, or deeded right of ways (ROW), around the antenna farm site.
 This substantial land area provides ample space for the installation of additional antennas, equipment, and support structures, as well as buffer zones that minimize interference from external sources.
 The strategic layout of the antennas across this vast expanse is carefully planned to reduce signal degradation and enhance overall performance.

 View of K0UO on a tower doing RF testing, over 30,000 RF Telecom site surveyed by Walz's team at RSI corp.
 The K0UO Rhombic farm and antenna test range is one of the very few ham radio stations that has a tower which is tall enough and required by the FCC to have a registration.
 The Antenna Structure Registration or ASR tower number is 1216715.
 So the K0UO site, station, and antenna is in the FCC public file